Cancer Research UK logo.

 If you are diagnosed with cancer

 If you are diagnosed with cancer, your doctor will refer you to a specialist for your cancer type.
-This is usually at a teenage and young adult principal treatment centre.
-Some young people may have some or all of their cancer treatment in a hospital that has links to the principal treatment centre.
+This is usually at a teenage and young adult principal treatment centre (PTC).
+Some young people may have some or all of their cancer treatment in a hospital that has links to the PTC.

 You will meet lots of people you are able to rely on for support.
-It maybe quite overwhelming adjusting to the changes in your life but always remember you have people you can contact.
+It may be quite overwhelming at first adjusting to the changes in your life.
+But always remember you have people you can contact.

 Treatments for cancer